Rashid Shaheed

-Rashid Khalil Shaheed (born August 31, 1998) is an American professional football wide receiver for the Seattle Seahawks of the National Football League (NFL).
+Rashid Khalil Shaheed (born August 31, 1998) is an American professional football wide receiver and punt returner for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Weber State Wildcats and signed with the New Orleans Saints as an undrafted free agent in 2022.
+Midway through the 2025 season, the Saints traded Shaheed to the Seahawks, where he won Super Bowl LX.

 Early life

+Shaheed grew up in a family of track and field athletes; his father Haneef was a sprinter at Arizona State University, and his mother Cossandra ran the 400 meter hurdles at the University of San Diego.
+Shaheed, along with his sisters Aysha and Amirah, followed in their footsteps, posting competitive results in track events, while Shaheed convinced his parents to also allow him to play football.

 Shaheed attended Mt.
-Carmel High School in San Diego, California from 2013 to 2016.
+Carmel High School in San Diego, California from 2013 to 2016, where he played receiver and running back, producing 3,748 total yards and 24 touchdowns, while winning San Diego section titles in the 200m and 400m.
+Shaheed initially planned to attend the University of Southern California on a track and field scholarship, but eventually settled on pursuing his true passion of football, committing to Weber State.

 College career

 Shaheed played college football for the Weber State Wildcats from 2017 to 2021.
 The only player in school history to earn All-American honors four times, Shaheed set the FCS all-time record for career kickoff return touchdowns with seven, and had a 100-yard return in Weber State's 2021 win over Northern Arizona.

 He finished his career at Weber State with 5,478 all-purpose yards, ranked as the third most in Weber State history.
 He ended up seventh in career receiving yards with 2,178 yards and 18 touchdowns at Weber State, and 10th in school history for career receptions with 147.
 He had a remarkable kick return average of 29.1 yards per return, and also finished third in career punt return yardage.